1995 New York Yankees season

 The 1995 New York Yankees season was the 93rd season for the Yankees, and their 71st playing home games at Yankee Stadium.
 Managed by Buck Showalter, the team finished with a record of 79–65, seven games behind the Boston Red Sox, and returned to postseason play for the first time since the 1981 season.
 They won the first American League Wild Card.
 In the Division Series, they squandered a 2–0 series lead, losing three straight games at the Kingdome to succumb to the Seattle Mariners in five games.
+The team is notable for witnessing the big league debuts of the so-called Core Four, which would soon lead the team to championship glory.